 But there is no reason that those elements considered essential to sustainability have to have much to do with organic agriculture.
 Depending on who is doing the defining, being “organic” can involve very little difference from conventional agriculture.
 Having an organic dairy mostly just requires that the cows not have antibiotics or homones used on them, eat organic feed, and have access to grass a certain number of days per year.
 In and of itself, organic certifications don’t guarantee long-term environmental sustainability or overall humane treatment of livestock.

 A great illustration of how little the modes of production on organic farms may differ from conventional agriculture is the Vander Eyk dairy.
 It is an operation in California with over 10,000 dairy cows.
-Here are some images:
+Here are some images (found here and here):

 Many organic crops are grown on farms that are the equivalent of the Vander Eyk dairy; most of the land is in conventional production, but a certain number of acres are used to grow organic versions of the same thing.
 Often the producer, which may be an individual farmer or a corporation such as Dole, isn’t very committed to organics; if a pest infestation threatens to ruin a crop, they’ll just spray it and then sell it on the conventional market rather than lose it.
 They may then have to have the land re-certified as “in transition,” meaning it hasn’t been pesticide-free long enough to be declared completely organic, but many consumers don’t pay too much attention to such distinctions.

-It’s an interesting example of how terms like “organic,” “green,” “eco-friendly,” etc., don’t necessarily mean that the item is produced according to any of the standards we often assume they imply.
+The Vander Eyk dairy — and lots more examples of large containment-facility operations selling to Horizon and other brands at the Cornucopia Institute’s photo gallery – are interesting examples of how terms like “organic,” “green,” and “eco-friendly” don’t necessarily mean that the item is produced according to any of the standards we often assume they imply.